LAWBowie/HockeyHub/README.md

 The project aims to showcase my abilities in full-stack web development, user-centered design, and agile project management. <br>

 Overall, the HockeyHub project aims to demonstrate my technical skills but also reflect my passion for hockey and commitment to creating innovative solutions that enhance the sports community.
-It stands as a testament to my ability to transform ideas into tangible, user-centric applications that address real-world challenges.
+It stands as a testament to my ability to transform ideas into tangible, user-centric applications that addre

 ## Screenshots
 This file contains screenshots of the live application running in the bubble.io previewer.